EVERSE-ResearchSoftware/RSQKit/pages/research_software_stories/openebench_research_software_story.md

 ### Add a short one-two liner subtitle about how the software is being adopted for usage and how a community is being built around it

 OpenEBench is developed and maintained at the Technologies for Biomedical Research Laboratory (TechBioLab) at the [Barcelona Supercomputing Center (BSC)](https://www.bsc.es/) as part of the [ELIXIR Tools Platform](https://elixir-europe.org/platforms/tools).
-New contributors can get started by exploring the different git repositories, following tutorials, and participating in community discussions.
+New contributors can get started by exploring the different git repositories (https://github.com/inab/openebench-hub) and participating in community discussions (https://openebench.bsc.es/benchmarking).
 The platform encourages collaborative development and feedback to continuously improve benchmarking events.

 ## Tools
 ### OpenEBench uses tools to be FAIR-compliant